brevdev/alpha-brev-docs/docs/howto/how-to-pass-request-files-to-endpoints.md

   return {}
 ```

-We can use Brev's built in [file uploader](../../reference/4/#file-upload) to save the file and return a link to it!
+We can use Brev's built in [file upload function](../../reference/out-of-the-box-sms-file-upload-roboflow/#file-upload) to save the file and return a link to it!

 ```python hl_lines="2 6 8"
 from fastapi import File